lucadallavecchia/ecommerce-microservices/README.md

 - **Product Service** → [http://localhost:8081/swagger-ui.html](http://localhost:8081/swagger-ui.html)

 Each service provides a detailed OpenAPI specification for testing and interacting with the available endpoints.
+N.B.
+The use of the Api Gateway postman collection is suggested.

 ## ⚙️ Actuator Endpoints